-4. Water Quality-Based Effluent Limitations
+4. Water Quality-Based Effluent Limitations (WQBELs)

-WQBELs were developed for the pollutants determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
-The WQBEL calculations are based on the procedures specified in SIP section 1.4, which are required for priority pollutants.
-SIP section 1.4 is used as guidance for dioxin-TEQ and ammonia.
+WQBELs were developed for the pollutants or pollutant parameters determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
+With the exception of acute toxicity (discussed below), the WQBELs in this Order are based on the procedures in SIP section 1.4.
+Average monthly effluent limitations (AMELs) and maximum daily effluent limitations (MDELs) were calculated as shown in Table F-10, below.